downshift-js/downshift/src/hooks/useCombobox/README.md

 Downshift manages its own state internally and calls your `onChange` and `onStateChange` handlers with any relevant changes.
-The state that downshift manages includes: `isOpen`, `selectedItem` and `highlightedIndex`.
-Returned action function (read more below) can be used to manipulate this state and can likely support many of your use cases. `keysSoFar` is a special case that is used for keeping all the character keys typed at an interval smaller than 500ms.
+The state that downshift manages includes: `isOpen`, `selectedItem`, `inputValue` and `highlightedIndex`.
-It's not something you need to bother with.
+Returned action function (read more below) can be used to manipulate this state and can likely support many of your use cases.

 However, if more control is needed, you can pass any of these pieces of state as a prop (as indicated above) and that state becomes controlled.
 As soon as